lavaeater/turbo-rocket-ultra/README.md

 ### MVP for now

-- [ ] *Put level end requirements in a Story*
+- [x] *Put level end requirements in a Story*
-	- [ ] Put level end requirements in story (like special pickups, touching objectives etc)
+	- [x] Put level end requirements in story (like special pickups, touching objectives etc)
-	- [ ] Put boss kill requirement in story
+	- [x] Put boss kill requirement in story
+- [ ] Use Scene2D stuff to show ui Stuff perhaps?
 - [ ] Show a splash from the story system